 Administrator can move the users in the sequence or remove them clicking on the "action buttons".
 When the workflow is defined, the administrator can start it clicking on the button start.
 To start a workflow means to enable the first user of the sequence to apply the what-if on that schema.
-When a workflow is started it can not be edited by anyone else
+When a workflow is started it can not be edited by anyone else and an icon appears in the row of actual active user so that the administrators can monitor the state of the schema.
+An example is provided by Figure 10.4

-Fig. 5.436: Workflow tab.
+Fig. 5.441: Workflow tab.